 King City Comprehensive Plan - The King City Comprehensive Plan provides policy guidance for development and operation of the multimodal transportation system within the city.
-The Comprehensive Plan also identifies the functional classification of several city streets and provides general guidance on street standards as these were developed for the West King City Concept Plan (incorporated by adoption into the Comprehensive Plan).
+The Comprehensive Plan also identifies the functional classification of several city streets and provides general guidance on street standards as these were developed for the West King City Planning Area (incorporated by adoption into the Comprehensive Plan).

-West King City Concept Plan - Prepared for the City's last UGB expansion in 2001, this Concept Plan provides transportation planning guidance that is applicable to the new proposed expansion, as well as a city street functional classification system and street standards for selected facilities.
+West King City Concept Plan - Prepared for the City's last UGB expansion in 2001, the West King City Concept Plan was adopted by the city and incorporated in the Comprehensive Plan as the West King City Planning Area.
+This study provides transportation planning guidance that is applicable to the new proposed expansion, as well as a city street functional classification system and street standards for selected facilities.

 King City Community Development Code (CDC) - The CDC includes guidance on street standards and property access (16.136 Circulation and Access).
-Will require amendments to zoning and development requirements to support the outcome of the URA Concept planning process.
+Amendments to zoning and development requirements will be required to support the outcome of the URA Concept planning process.